3 Benefits of Dry Brushing & Step by Step How-To Guide

 Kapha: Daily (if desired)

-Dry brushing is one of the best daily practices for Kapha types.
+Dry brushing is one of the best daily practices to stimulate Kapha types.
 If you feel very heavy and lethargic with low motivation, dry brushing is highly recommended as a gentle practice to start your day.
 Kapha types are also more prone to oily skin, so dry brushing is perfect to unclog pores and combat the extra oil.

 Pitta: 2-3 times per week